Mihailo Obrenović, Prince of Serbia: Life in exile, forbidden love, marriage

 After the overthrow, Prince Mihailo withdrew from Serbia across the rivers of Sava and Danube with around one thousand of his adherents.
 His destiny was decided by Austria and Turkey.
-Prince Mihailo was directed to the estate of his sister, Princess Jelisaveta Obrenović, Baroness Nikolić de Rudna (1818-1848), while his mother, Princess Ljubica was sent to Novi Sad.
+Prince Mihailo was directed to the estate of his sister, Princess Jelisaveta Obrenović, Baroness Nikolić de Rudna, while his mother, Princess Ljubica was sent to Novi Sad.
 She died there alone in 1843.
 Mihailo organized her burial at Krušedol monastery.

 He wrote to Vučić in 1853 to say that he did not want to recover the throne by violence.
 The prince later moved to Vienna, where he lived with his father in Palais Salm, bought by them in 1852.
 There he managed his father's large estate.
 At that time, he wrote the poem "Što se bore misli moje ("Why do my thoughts torture me).
-It was dedicated to his first love, Princess Maria Josefa von und zu Liechtenstein (1835-1905), the youngest daughter of Prince Karl Joseph of Liechtenstein (1790-1865) and his wife, Countess Franziska von Würben und Freudenthal (1799-1863).
+It was dedicated to his first love, Princess Maria Josefa von und zu Liechtenstein, the youngest daughter of Prince Karl Joseph of Liechtenstein and his wife, Countess Franziska von Würben und Freudenthal.
 He asked for her hand, but her father initially declined, as Mihailo was an Orthodox and she was a staunch Catholic.
 Furthermore, Karl Joseph thought that Maria Josefa was a too good catch for a deposed Prince, member of the House of Obrenovic, an upstart vassal dynasty whose wealth came from trading.
 At the time, Obrenović family were living in exile, while Serbia has been ruled by the rival Karadjordjevic dynasty.
 After being rejected and insulted, Mihailo, broke all social contacts with this line of the Liechtenstein family, who were also living in Vienna.
-Princess Maria Josepha later married Prince Ferdinand Bonaventura Kinsky von Wchinitz und Tettau (1834-1904) and is ancestor of many royals, including the ruling Prince Hans Adam II of Liechtenstein.
+Princess Maria Josepha later married Prince Ferdinand Bonaventura Kinsky von Wchinitz und Tettau and is ancestor of many royals, including the ruling Prince Hans Adam II of Liechtenstein.

-On 1 August 1853, Mihailo married Countess Júlia Hunyady de Kéthely (26 August 1831 – 19 February 1919) in the Russian chapel in Vienna.
-She was the youngest child and only daughter of Count Ferenc Hunyady de Kéthely (1804–1882) by his wife, Countess Julia Zichy de Zich et Vásonkeő (1808–1873).
-The marriage proved to be unhappy and childless, although Mihailo had one illegitimate child, a son Velimir Mihailo Teodorović by his former Styrian mistress Maria Berghaus (1831-1863).
+On 1 August 1853, Mihailo married Countess Júlia Hunyady de Kéthely in the Russian chapel in Vienna.
+She was the youngest child and only daughter of Count Ferenc Hunyady de Kéthely and his wife, Countess Julia Zichy de Zich et Vásonkeő.
+The marriage proved to be unhappy and childless, although Mihailo had one illegitimate child, a son Velimir Mihailo Teodorović by his former Styrian mistress Maria Berghaus.
 While living in exile, he spoke French and German fluently.